zhouwen0925/example/README.md

 # example
-This is an example for curse Academic Writing, Norms, and Ethics
+This is an example for curse Academic Writing, Norms, and Ethics.
+Hello world.